Imperial County, California: Economy

 A vast system of canals, check dams, and pipelines carry the water all over the valley, a system which forms the Imperial Irrigation District, or IID.
 The water distribution system includes over 1,400 mi of canal and with 1,100 mi of pipeline.
 The number of canal and pipeline branches number roughly over a hundred.
 Imported water and a long growing season allow two crop cycles each year, and the Imperial Valley is a major source of winter fruits and vegetables, cotton, and grain for U.S. and international markets.
 Alfalfa is another major crop produced in the Imperial Valley.
 Imperial County produces nearly 2/3 of all vegetables consumed by Americans during the winter.
 The agricultural lands are served by a constructed agricultural drain system, which conveys surface runoff and subsurface drainage from fields to the Salton Sea, which is a designated repository for agricultural runoff.

 Cotton in Imperial County and Riverside is predominantly Bt cotton.
 This is in contrast to the rest of the state, which largely relies on non-incorporated pesticides.
 The introduction of Bt cotton has dramatically reduced pesticide use here.

 El Centro is the commercial center of Imperial County.
 Fifty percent of the jobs in El Centro come from the service and retail sector.

 The growth of Imperial County as a filming location has spurred growth in servicing this industry.
 Because of the county's desert environment and proximity to Los Angeles, California, movies are sometimes filmed in the sand dunes outside the agricultural portions of the county.
 These have included Return of the Jedi, Stargate, The Scorpion King, and Into the Wild.
-Additionally, portions of the 2005 film Jarhead were filmed here because of its similarity to the desert terrain of Iraq.
+Additionally, portions of the 2005 film Jarhead were filmed there because of its visual similarity to the desert terrain of Iraq.

 In 2016, Imperial County had the highest unemployment rate of any county in the United States, at 23.5%.